xriss/freechange/readme.md

 monthly and then yearly average if the date is out of the range of our data.

+If you want to reduce the amount of memory used by data then you can reduce the maximum resolution from day to month or year by changing to one of the following requires.
+This will allow you to explicitly choose the resolution and reduce accuracy and size.

+	var freechange = require("freechange/day")
+	var freechange = require("freechange/month")
+	var freechange = require("freechange/year")

-When it comes to sourcing the data we use in order of preference numbers from the following sources.
-You can find the latest data we grabbed in the json directory.
+When it comes to sourcing the data we use ( in order of preference ) numbers from the following sources.
+You can find the latest data we grabbed in the json directory along with generated usd_to_xxx exchange rates for days months and years.

 IMF : Daily